 Make it a Brewery Day! – Believe it or not, people in the Adirondack Mountains love good beer!
 As a result, numerous micro-breweries have popped up surrounding North Creek, NY that are individually unique and offer an awesome brew tasting experience.
 Although, you will have to drive from spot to spot (make sure you assign your designated driver!), they are worthy of a visit and are also a lot of fun, summer, fall, winter and spring!
 Our favorites that are within a 30-45 minute drive of the lodge are Paradox Brewery, Bolton Landing Crewing Co., Lake George Brewery, Adirondack Pub & Brewery, Common Roots Brewing, Davidson Brothers and many, many more!
 Not into the hops?
 There are some great local wineries as well, such as Adirondack Winery!

-Heritage and History-The history of the Adirondacks is as diverse as its geography.
-A battleground through three wars, the turf of loggers and miners, the vacation destination of Gilded Age magnates and home to two Olympic Games, the depth and breadth of the region’s heritage is only matched by its glorious scenery.
+Heritage and History-The history of the Adirondacks is as diverse as it’s geography.
+A battleground through three wars, the turf of loggers and miners, the vacation destination of Gilded Age magnates and home to two Olympic Games.
+The depth and breadth of the region’s heritage is only matched by its glorious scenery.
 You’ll find forts, museums, historic homes and “Great Camps,” excursion railroads and even sunken wrecks in the Adirondacks.
 Events ranging from Woodsmen’s Field Days to the No-Octane Regatta to a French and Indian War Encampment bring history to life.